Prime and Reach: Synthesising Body Motion for Gaze-Primed Object Reach: Prime Success Metric: Analysis

-We conduct an in-depth analysis to better understand the impact of hyperparameters (the time window $\sigma$ and threshold for angular error $\theta$) used in calculating the newly introduced Prime Success metric.
-We compare our \pr\ predictions with the actual gaze while varying the hyperparameters of the metric.
+We conduct an in-depth analysis to better understand the impact of hyperparameters (the time window $\sigma$ and proximity threshold $\delta$ for determining gaze-object intersection) used in calculating the newly introduced Prime Success metric.
+We compare our \pr\ predictions while varying the hyperparameters of the metric.
 Note that as the thresholds are changed, the motion can be considered a success or a failure.
-Recall that our results are reported for $\theta=16\deg$ and $\sigma=0.2 $ sec.
+Recall that our results are reported for $\delta=0.25 m$ and $\sigma=1.0$ sec.

-To evaluate the impact of these hyperparameters, we vary $\theta$ on the x-axis (between 0 and 90 $\deg$), then plot distinct curves for discrete time windows: 0, 0.2, 0.4, 0.8, and 1.0 seconds. \Cref{fig:sigma_theta_analysis} shows that a very tight time window is too restrictive for MoGaze.
-As expected, a high $\theta$ threshold is too permissive and cannot be used to compare different methods.
+To evaluate the impact of these hyperparameters, we vary $\delta$ on the x-axis (between 0 and 1 m), then plot distinct curves for discrete time windows: 0, 0.25, 0.5, 0.75, 1.0, 1.25 seconds. \cref{fig:sigma_theta_analysis} shows that a very tight time window is too restrictive for MoGaze.
+As expected, a high $\delta$ threshold is too permissive and cannot be used to compare different methods.